liatant/document-classification-genai/README.md

 It uses OpenAI GPT to:
 - Classify the document
 - Extract relevant metadata

-- Provide a confidence score based on extracted fields
+It provides a confidence score based on extracted fields

 ---